mattermost/docs/source/help/getting-started/configuring-notifications.md

 ## Notification Sounds
 A notification sound plays for all activity that would fire a desktop notification.
-Notification sounds are available on Firefox, Safari, Chrome, Internet Explorer and Edge.
+Notification sounds are available on Safari, Chrome and Edge.

 - Turn notification sounds On or Off in **Account Settings** > **Notifications** > **Desktop Notification Sounds**.